-With a single command line, copy in your myproject/tmp directory, the test-TP.txt file located in the /tmp directory of the sbr2 machine.
+Supposing your are in your project directory, copy, using a single command, the test-TP.txt file located in the /tmp directory of the sbr2 machine in the myproject/tmp directory.

-With a single command line, copy, in your myproject/tmp directory, the test-TP.txt file located in the /tmp directory of the sbr2 machine.
+Supposing your are in your project directory, copy, using a single command, the test-TP.txt file located in the /tmp directory of the sbr2 machine in the myproject/tmp directory.

-\$ scp sbr2:/tmp/test-TP.txt ~/myproject/tmp
+\$ scp sbr2:/tmp/test-TP.txt myproject/tmp